-2018 There were no reportable hate crimes 2019 There were no reportable hate crimes 2020 There were no reportable hate crimes
+2019 There were no reportable hate crimes in any of HMCs required geographic areas 2020 There were no reportable hate crimes in any of HMCs required geographic areas 2021 There were no reportable hate crimes in any of HMCs required geographic areas

-^{} Residential statistics are a subsection of the On-Campus totals
+\ Residential statistics are a subsection of the On-Campus totals

-^{} Statistics were received from the Claremont Police Department, and are included in this report.

-Claremont Police Department has not 'unfounded' any crimes for Harvey Mudd College in 2018, 2019, or 2020.
+\\ Statistics were received from the Claremont Police Department, Upland Police Department and are included in this report.
+Claremont Police Department has not 'unfounded' any crimes for Harvey Mudd College in 2019, 2020, or 2021.